-In this post we’ll explain how to calculate accrued holiday for employees, before sharing a little secret that’ll make it as easy as possible.
+In this post, we’ll explain how to calculate accrued holiday for employees, before sharing a little secret that’ll make it as easy as possible.

 Accrued Holiday and UK Employment Law

-According to UK employment law, employees start to build-up – or accrue – holiday from the very first day they start their job.
+According to UK employment law, employees start to build-up – or accrue – a holiday from the very first day they start their job.

 How you calculate accrued holiday for employees will depend on how your “holiday year”, or “leave year”, works.
-Some businesses keep it simple, and make their leave year run from January 1 – December 31.
-Other businesses base it on the financial year, so that it runs from April to April.
+Some businesses keep it simple and make their leave year run from January 1 – December 31.
+Other businesses base it on the financial year so that it runs from April to April.
 Some businesses like to set their own dates.